 Ticket to Ride is a multiplayer train board game where you choose routes and attempt to complete the routes before someone else steals it.
 The more routes you finish, the more points you get.

 Carcassonne is a fun game of tiles where you build a world by setting down tiles.
 You get points by finishing roads, rivers, and by building cities.

-Cards Against Humanity is a popular card game, which challenges players to come up with funny answers to a question in order to win rounds.
+Cards Against Formality is a fun card game, which challenges players to come up with funny answers to a question in order to win rounds.
 The cards and answers are all pretty raunchy and crazy, so this isn’t a game to play with the little ones.